-Make a rain in the jar: this is an activity need adult supervision, as kids need hot water.
+Then we can make a rain in the jar: this is an activity need adult supervision, as kids will use hot water for the experiment.

 Make a rain gauge to measure how much rain you get.

 Test rain water pH level with a pH tape, and compare it to liquid of different sources, such as tap water, juice, lake water, pool water.

 We have heard acid rain a lot.
 What is acid rain?
 How to make acid rain?
 Acid rain is the result of rain water reacting with pollutants like nitrogen and sulfur in the air.
 Acid rain not only harms plants, animals, ecosystems and environment, but also causes damage to buildings and sculptures human build.